KaiWalter/automate-posts/posts/link-dotfiles-windows-nvim.md

 > ATTENTION: `git@github.com:KaiWalter/dotfiles.git` is my private Dotfiles repo - if you want to replicate my approach you would need to run from your own version

+After running the script and starting NeoVim a `:PackerSync` is required to install all the plugins.

 ## My Dotfiles on Linux

 There are plenty of posts with various flavors on how to go about setting up Dotfiles.
 I could not get myself to suggest a particular one, so... when I setup a new Linux system, I use these commands to clone it locally: